Database, Tables, Views, and Indexes

 table_name | string | The name of the table to alter. |

 index_name_or_uuid | string | The name or UUID of the index to disable.
 If you specify the index by name, the name must match an existing index.
 If you specify a UUID instead, it does not have to match an existing index.
-You can therefore disable a dropped index using its UUID, which ensures it is not used within old segments that were loaded with the index.
+Therefore, you can disable a dropped index using its UUID, which ensures it is not used within old segments that were loaded with the index.
 You can get a list of index names and UUIDs in your database by referencing the sys.indexes table in the system catalog. |

 Examples

-This example disables an existing index named current_idx on the table employees:
+This example disables an existing index named current_idx on the table employees.

-This example disables an existing or dropped index with the UUID 5c15d8de-36fa-4055-9bdc-3f1750aaeea0:
+This example disables an existing or dropped index with the UUID 5c15d8de-36fa-4055-9bdc-3f1750aaeea0.

-This example disables both indexes current_idx and other_idx on the table employees:
+This example disables both indexes current_idx and other_idx on the table employees.

 The ALTER TABLE ENABLE INDEX statement reverts the operation performed by the ALTER TABLE DISABLE INDEX statement.